On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: Formulation of the problem

 \section{Formulation of the problem}

-In this section we introduce the semicoercive variational inequality that arises in glaciology and present its formulation as a mixed problem with a Lagrange multiplier.
-An auxiliary analytical result concerning a metric projection is then proved.
-Finally, we analyse the existence and uniqueness of solutions for the mixed problem.
+In this section we introduce the semicoercive variational inequality that arises in the study of marine ice sheets and present its formulation as a mixed problem with a Lagrange multiplier.
+We then analyse the existence and uniqueness of solutions for the mixed problem.